ccpk1/Home-Assistant-Energy-Management/README.md

 I purchased the Vue2 devices because of the well thought out design, attractive pricing, and at that time, Emporia was saying local API was on their roadmap... based on many inquiries and Emporia's forum responses, it doesn't seem like that will ever happen.

+### Using Emporia's cloud services
 Until a week ago, I had been using the custom_component integration that was written by [magico13](https://github.com/magico13/ha-emporia-vue).
 That served me well, but it requires cloud accounts is limited to 1 minute reporting because of load on cloud servers.
 One minute reporting is still very good, and probably covers 98% of the use cases that anyone would have.

+### Emporia Gen2 Vue running ESPHome!

-That said, I always felt a little cheated that I couldn't access the full capabilities of the device in Home Assistant.
+Even though everything was working, I always felt a little cheated that I couldn't access the full capabilities of the device in Home Assistant.
 Last week I stumbled accross [this fantastic project](https://gist.github.com/flaviut/93a1212c7b165c7674693a45ad52c512#file-setting-up-emporia-vue-2-with-esphome-md) where a group reverse engineered the Vue device and provided instructions to **flash with ESPHome!** I flashed both units later that day, and after a few small hurdles, I had everything working perfectly.
 I finally have this unit working exactly as I originally anticpated with the ability to see realtime data with updates few seconds.

 ## Home Assistant Energy Dashboard
 The Home Assistant developers have done a great job adding in better support for monitoring energy.
 Nice looking dashboards with improved statistics and reporting capabilities.
 All the work I've done can also take advantage of those built in features.
 I'd like to see native capabilities to more easily group devices together for energy reporting and show real time power reporting as I've done in mine, but I'm guessing it will come at some point.
 For my HA energy dashboard, I'm only monitoring my device groups, not individual devices since I have that in my custom dashboard.
 I also have more detailed reporting in Influx/Grafana, but that's a separate discussion.